-A dentist can help determine how to best fix the problem with your teeth.
+A dentist starting your dental practice can help determine how to best fix the problem with your teeth.
 Teeth that have been broken, cracked or chipped can be topped off with a crown to protect them from further damage.
 Teeth that have cavities or another form of internal decay can be stabilized with a crown.
 Crowns are also common to top off teeth that have undergone root canals, as this procedure can shave down much of the tooth, requiring replacement material.
 If you’re in need of a crown, you can research options near you like dental crowns happy valley oregon.

 Types of Crowns

 There are two main types of crowns you can get: same day or traditional.
 Here are the differences between them.